RuoxiHou/voting-app-project-1-2/README.md

-# Voting App – Advanced DevOps Project
+# Voting App –DevOps Project

 Setup_project_2 has the cloud infrastructure with EKS